vidush5/Python-Tutorials/README.md

 02. Class method - This methoad takes class as its first parameter.
 Inside a class method, we can access class variables with class attribute.
 Use @classmethod decorator to define a class method.

-03. Static method - Doenn't need to have an object or class as it's first parameter.
+03. Static method - Doen't need to have an object or class as it's first parameter.

 ## Main Concepts in OOP
 <p align="center">